On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Detailed Related Work

 \textbf{Scaling laws.} Robust compute-optimal scaling laws in LLMs were reported by \citet{kaplan2020scaling,hoffmann2022empirical}. \citet{paquette2024} provide theory on random feature models trained with one-pass SGD and identify 4 phases and 3 subphases depending on properties of the data and the target. \citet{bjorck2024scaling} observe no transfer across token horizons but a predictable scaling law with exponent $-0.32$ on LLama. \citet{mccandlish2018empirical} suggests that the optimal learning rate scales as $a/(1+b/batchsize)$ with setting-dependent constants $a,b$.
 Hence for sufficiently large batch size the optimal learning rate is roughly constant, which is in line with the empirical observations by \citet{shallue2018measuring,tp5_2022}. \citet{ren2025emergence} study SGD training of 2-layer MLPs on isotropic Gaussian data under MSELoss and find that different teacher neurons are abruptly learned at different timescales leading to a smooth scaling law in the cumulative objective.
 Further work toward assessing the compute-optimal and data-optimal Pareto frontiers under realistic assumptions remains an important and challenging task for future work.

 \textbf{Finite width training dynamics.} Understanding finite-width training dynamics complements infinite-width theory very well, as the former line of work operates at fixed width, while the latter ask what changes with increasing width.
 From a practical perspective, scaling networks with $\mu$P appears to preserve the properties from base width \citep{vyas2024feature,noci2022signal}.
-Deep understanding of neural network training dynamics is still limited to 2-layer nonlinear MLP \citep{ren2025emergence,zhang2025minimax} or (deep) linear MLP \citep{kunin2024get,tsigler2025benign} toy models under strong distributional assumptions.
+Deep understanding of neural network training dynamics is still limited to 2-layer nonlinear MLP \citep{ren2025emergence,zhang2025minimax} or (deep) linear MLP \citep{kunin2024get,tsigler2025benign} toy models under strong distributional assumptions. \citet{lee2020finite} find that large learning rates cause differences between finite and infinite-width networks.

-\citet{kunin2024get} explain for 2-layer networks that varying layerwise initialization variance and learning rate scaling induces differing learning regimes: fast feature learning in balanced parameterizations (desirable for linear nets), faster learning of earlier layers in upstream parameterizations with small parameter movement (desirable in nonlinear networks, as it reduces time to grokking and sample complexity of hierarchical data structures), faster learning of later layers in downstream initializations (that is initial lazy fitting followed by slow feature learning). \citet{abbe2023sgd} show that, opposed to lazy networks, feature learning networks can learn low rank spikes in hidden layer weights/kernels to help with sparse tasks. \citet{qiao2024stable} show that large learning rates induce sparse linear spline fits in univariate gradient descent training by showing that all stable minima are flat, non-interpolating and produce small first order total variation, hence avoid overfitting and learn functions with bounded first order total variation
+\citet{kunin2024get} explain for 2-layer networks that varying layerwise initialization variance and learning rate scaling induces differing learning regimes: fast feature learning in balanced parameterizations (desirable for linear nets), faster learning of earlier layers in upstream parameterizations with small parameter movement (desirable in nonlinear networks, as it reduces time to grokking and sample complexity of hierarchical data structures), faster learning of later layers in downstream initializations (that is initial lazy fitting followed by slow feature learning). \citet{abbe2023sgd} show that, opposed to lazy networks, feature learning networks can learn low rank spikes in hidden layer weights/kernels to help with sparse tasks. \citet{qiao2024stable} show that large learning rates induce sparse linear spline fits in univariate gradient descent training by showing that all stable minima are flat, non-interpolating and produce small first order total variation, hence avoid overfitting and learn functions with bounded first order total variation.

+\textbf{Edge of stability.} Large learning rates have broadly been observed to induce optimal generalization.
+While the empirical connection between optimal and max-stable learning rates is well-documented, the mechanisms remain poorly understood, independent of model scale.
+Our findings offer a novel perspective on the advantages of large learning rates for facilitating feature learning at large model scales.
+Previously suggested explanations include improved generalization through reduced sharpness \citep{andriushchenko_modernlook23}, a shift in the learning order of patterns \citep{li2019towards}, enhanced SGD noise \citep{keskar2017large}, and implicit bias towards sparsity \citep{andriushchenko2023sgd}.